jeremycryan/Airlock/README.md

 python3 -m pip install -U pygame --user
 ```

+If this doesn't work, take a look at the [pygame installation guide](https://www.pygame.org/wiki/GettingStarted).

 After cloning this repository, you can start a server instance by calling `python3 game.py` in the main directory.
 You can then run a client instance by running `python3 client_listener.py` while in the client folder.
 Client instances should be able to connect to a server on the same network.

 ### General functionality